TimonKosgei/tasker/README.md

 The CLI application is accessed through the `cli.py` script.
 Run it using: `python cli.py`

 This will start the interactive menu.
 Here's how to use it:

-**Logged-out options:**
+**Logged in options**
+1. View Projects
+2. View Tasks
+3. Create Project
+4. Create Task
+5. Update Project Status
+6. Update Task Status
+7. Get project info by id
+8. Delete Project
+9. Delete Task
+10. Logout
+11. Exit

+**Logged out options**
 1. Create User
 2. Login
-12. Get user info by id
+3. Get user info by id
-13. View all users
+4. View all users
-11. Exit

-**Logged-in options:**

-3. Logout
-4. Create Project
-5. Create Task
-6. View Projects
-7. View Tasks
-8. Update Project Status
-9. Delete Project
+5. Delete user
-10. Update Task Status
 11. Exit